-Version approved by 1.3 The Board of Directors of Enigma Systemy Ochrony Informacji Sp. z o.o.
+Approved by the Board of Directors of Enigma Systemy Ochrony Informacji Sp. z o.o.

-version history
+Version history

 Version no. Prepared by Description of changes Valid from 1.0 Jacek Pokraśniewicz Initial version replaces Policy of certification for qualified certificates in.
 2.3 and Policy of time stamping and other qualified certification services in.
 1.1.
-2017-05-20 1.1 Jacek Pokraśniewicz, Piotr Popis Implementing of the auditor's comments, ECDSA added 2017-06-14 1.2 Jacek Pokraśniewicz New functionalities of: generating a certificate based on the public key provided, providing a remote sealing service, adjustment to the GDPR 2019-04-01 1.3 Jacek Pokraśniewicz Removal of obsolete transitional provisions Added the ability to perform the signature service in the remote (server) rSign mode.
+2017-05-20 1.1 Jacek Pokraśniewicz, Piotr Popis Implementing of the auditor's comments, ECDSA added 2017-06-14 1.2 Jacek Pokraśniewicz New functionalities of: generating a certificate based on the public key provided, providing a remote sealing service, adjustment to the GDPR Removal of obsolete transitional provisions 2019-04-01 1.3 Jacek Pokraśniewicz Added the ability to perform the signature service in the remote (server) rSign mode.
 New service for issuing certificates for advanced seal (including certificates for PSD2) and website authentication.
 New ability to authenticate with a notary confirmation or qualified signature.
-Possibility to issue certificates containing a nickname. to perform the signature service in the remote de.
-New service for issuing certificates for eluding certificates for PSD2) and website wability to authenticate with a notary nalified signature.
-Possibility to issue
+Possibility to issue certificates containing a nickname.
+2020-12-03 1.31 Jacek Pokraśniewicz Added declaration of the availability of current CRLs, details regarding certificates with a pseudonym, other minor fixes.
+2021-10-10 1.4 Jacek Pokraśniewicz, Artur Krystosik, Katarzyna Ligenza Adding a qualified electronic signature validation service.
+Policy review, editorial corrections.
+Organizing the Liability restrictions chapter and extending the possibility of revoking a certificate by CenCert.
+2023-05-29